Skip to main content

 If you’re feeling like it’s all too much, consider a talk with your primary care provider or a mental health therapist.
 They may be able to help you pinpoint your triggers and provide treatment options.

-Signs that you may want to talk with a healthcare professional include:
+Here are some signs that you may want to talk with a healthcare professional:

 • You’re not handling everyday tasks well.